-NUS Women’s campaign exists to represent and extend and defend the rights of women students.
-The Women's Campaign is open to all who self-define as women, including (if they wish) those with complex gender identities which include 'woman', and those who experience oppression as women.
-The NUS Women's Campaign affirms that self-definition is at the sole discretion of the individual in question.
-We are an autonomous campaign, which means that we are led by women students in our governance and decision-making processes.
+NUS Women’s campaign represents women students around the country and works to extend and defend their rights.
+The campaign is open to all who self-define as women, including (if they wish) those with complex gender identities which include 'woman', and those who experience oppression as women.
+We affirm that self-definition is at the sole discretion of the individual in question.